Jacques Rigaut: Life

+Legacy

-His suicide inspired the book Will O' the Wisp by Pierre Drieu la Rochelle.
+His suicide inspired the book Le Feu Follet by Pierre Drieu la Rochelle.
 The movie The Fire Within from Louis Malle is based on this book.
-The movie Oslo, August 31st directed by Joachim Trier, released in 2011, is also largely based on Will O' the Wisp although the narrative takes place in contemporary Norway.
-The Granada-based Spanish indie pop band Lori Meyers has a song entitled "La Vida de Jacques Rigaut" (The Life of Jacques Rigaut) with its lyrics relating with his life.
+The movie Oslo, August 31st directed by Joachim Trier, released in 2011, is also largely based on Le Feu Follet although the narrative takes place in contemporary Norway.

+The Granada-based Spanish indie pop band Lori Meyers has a song entitled "La Vida de Jacques Rigaut" ("The Life of Jacques Rigaut") with its lyrics relating to his life.